 Director of Operations, Supervising Psychotherapist

 I am a licensed psychotherapist with a background in theatre and performing arts, and it is truly my honor to be able to do this work each day.
-In both in-person as well as virtual sessions, I strive to create a safe, nonjudgmental space where you can take off the masks you wear, allowing yourself to be open and honest.
+In both in-person as well as virtual sessions, I strive to create a safe, nonjudgmental space where people can take off the masks they wear, allowing themselves to be open and honest.
 I help my clients to develop a greater sense of safety and trust within themselves, deepen their connections with their loved ones, and reignite hope for the future.

-Understanding that there is no one size fits all when it comes to a person’s journey towards health and wholeness, I draw from a variety of therapeutic perspectives such as acceptance and commitment therapy, cognitive behavioral therapy, trauma-focused cognitive behavioral therapy, motivational interviewing, and internal family systems therapy.
+Understanding that there is no one size fits all when it comes to a person’s journey towards health and wholeness, I draw from a variety of therapeutic perspectives such as acceptance and commitment therapy, EMDR (eye-movement desensitization and reprocessing), motivational interviewing, and internal family systems therapy.
 I also bring in bodymind techniques like mindfulness meditation, guided visualization, and deep breathing to allow clients to feel more connected and present in their everyday lives.

 My Masters in Social Work is from Columbia University, and my undergraduate degree in Theatre is from Northwestern University.
 When not working, I can be found playing with (read: frantically chasing) my two small children around Brooklyn.

 “Dori is an incredible and kind therapist.
 Coming into each session she was always kind and warm, held space to talk about the difficult things while asking my consent before we delved into anything.
 She provided recommendations that felt actionable and truly helped improve my ability to cope, handle conflict and more.
 I went into therapy with the goal of only tackling two goals, and ended up confronting so many more things.
 I am ending my time in therapy with an increased sense of self esteem and an overall better ability to navigate my emotions and the world around me.”